gonzalorecio/MNIST-latent-representations/README.md

 ## Conclusions

-- Manifolds and latent representation learnt by NN and CNN classifiers is the since the networks have the  specific task of class separation (at least more interpretable than VAEs).
+- Manifolds and latent representation learnt by NN and CNN classifiers is qualitatively and visually better, since the networks have the  specific task of class separation (at least more interpretable than VAEs).
 - Linear approaches struggle to find a good low-dimensional representation.
 - UMAP provides interesting embeddings, and helps to easily identify outliers with acceptable computation time.